 Figure 6.1.1-1 illustrates the general network positioning for the LCS clients external to the PLMN for the regulatory location service for non-roaming scenario.
-In this scenario, it is assumed that the target UE is identified using an SUPI or GPSI.
+In this scenario, it is assumed that the target UE is identified using a SUPI or GPSI.

 This procedure is applicable to a request from an LCS client for a current location of the target UE, and it is assumed that the LCS client is authorised to use the location service and no privacy verification is required.

+NOTE: The specification related to UE unaware indication is not applicable to other LCS procedures if there is a reference to the current procedure.